 Entire residential home · 4 guests · 3 beds · 2 baths

-Kitchen: With electric cooker, microwave, fridge/freezer and washing machine.
+Kitchen area: With electric cooker, microwave, fridge/freezer, dishwasher and washing machine.